The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 Stablecoin Issuance Networks

-The issuance networks of stablecoins can broadly be considered part of stablecoin infrastructure, but stablecoins typically choose to expand to multiple networks to accelerate adoption.
+The stablecoin issuance network can broadly be considered part of the stablecoin infrastructure, but stablecoins typically choose to expand to multiple networks to accelerate adoption.
 From the perspective of circulating market capitalization, Ethereum and Tron are currently the main public chains for stablecoin issuance, followed by BSC, Solana, Arbitrum, Avalanche, and Polygon.

 Comparison of mainstream stablecoin supply across public chains, source: Visa Onchain Analytics Dashboard

-Although Ethereum holds a leading position in stablecoin TVL, its high transaction costs are not friendly for the issuance and trading of most stablecoins, and Ethereum's stablecoins are primarily used for DeFi interactions or yield generation.
+Although Ethereum holds a leading advantage in stablecoin TVL, its high transaction costs make it unfriendly for the issuance and trading of most stablecoins, and Ethereum's stablecoins are primarily used for DeFi interactions or yield generation.
 From the perspective of stablecoin value transfer (remittance), Tron, BNB Chain, Solana, and Polygon are used more frequently.
 For instance, approximately 96% of the transaction volume on the Tron network is related to stablecoins.
-Additionally, regionally, apart from Ethereum, Avalanche and Stellar are more accepted in the U.S. and South America, and both are considered U.S. concept projects.
+Additionally, regionally, besides Ethereum, Avalanche and Stellar are more widely accepted in the U.S. and South America, and both are considered U.S. concept projects.

 In addition to these mainstream public networks, many networks focused on stablecoin payments have emerged.
-Compared to ordinary public chains, these networks are less known and more like underlying infrastructure, such as Ripple's global payment network RippleNet, which connects banks, payment providers, digital asset exchanges, and enterprises.
+Compared to ordinary public chains, these networks are less known and serve more as underlying infrastructure, similar to Ripple's global payment network RippleNet, which connects banks, payment providers, digital asset exchanges, and enterprises.

-In 2023, Latin American cryptocurrency service provider Ripio collaborated with SenseiNode, Num Finance, Cedalio, and Buenbit to launch a Layer 1 blockchain focused on payments in Latin America.
-Ripio is an important player in crypto payments in the region, providing cryptocurrency trading, digital wallets, payment solutions, stablecoin services, and enterprise-level blockchain products.
+In 2023, the Latin American crypto service provider Ripio collaborated with SenseiNode, Num Finance, Cedalio, and Buenbit to launch a Layer 1 blockchain focused on payments in Latin America.
+Ripio is a significant player in crypto payments in the region, offering cryptocurrency trading, digital wallets, payment solutions, stablecoin services, and enterprise-level blockchain products.
 As of 2024, it has over 10 million users across eight countries, including Argentina, Brazil, Mexico, Uruguay, Colombia, Chile, the U.S., and Spain, with a monthly transaction volume exceeding $200 million.

-In November 2024, seven project parties, including Galaxy Digital and Paxos, collaborated to launch the stablecoin network Global Dollar Network.
+In November 2024, seven project parties, including Galaxy Digital and Paxos, launched the stablecoin network Global Dollar Network.
 Its goal is to promote the widespread use of stablecoins in global payments, trading, and financial services through collaboration and innovation, breaking down the inefficiencies and high-cost barriers of traditional finance.
 The core asset USDG is a regulated stablecoin issued by Paxos in Singapore.

-In February 2025, RWA asset tokenization platform Ondo Finance announced the launch of a new layer public chain, Ondo Chain, and gained participation from institutions such as Franklin Templeton, Wellington Management, and WisdomTree in ecological construction.
-The core goal is to accelerate the tokenization of real-world assets (RWA, such as U.S. Treasury bonds, stocks, bonds, ETFs, etc.) through blockchain technology.
+In February 2025, the RWA asset tokenization platform Ondo Finance announced the launch of a new layer public chain, Ondo Chain, and gained participation from institutions like Franklin Templeton, Wellington Management, and WisdomTree in building the ecosystem.
+The core goal is to accelerate the tokenization of real-world assets (RWAs, such as U.S. Treasuries, stocks, bonds, ETFs, etc.) through blockchain technology.
 Stablecoin payments are also one of its important use cases.

 (This article does not constitute investment advice.
 Feel free to engage with the author @jiayifan510.)